tumeryk/Tumeryk-Gen-AI-Security-Developer-SDK/readme.md

 4. Request access to Tumeryk:
    - Sign up at https://tumeryk.com/sign-up to create your user ID and password.

-## UI vs. API Client

-- **UI**: The Tumeryk Proxy UI offers a limited interface with integrated logging and configuration management for demo purposes.
-It uses a `JWT_SECRET_KEY` stored in the environment.

-   Run the application via:
+5. Run the UI via:
    ```bash
    uvicorn main:app --reload
    ```
    The UI handles authentication with JWT tokens, stored in environment variables like `JWT_SECRET_KEY`.

-- **API Client**: The `ApiClient` class provides direct, programmatic interaction with Tumeryk services.
-While it doesn’t include built-in logging, it allows granular control over API requests and is easily extensible.

 ## Running Tumeryk Proxy API Client